Responsorial psalmody

 Responsorial psalmody primarily refers to the placement and use of the Psalm within the readings at a Christian service of the Eucharist.
 The Psalm chosen in such a context is often called the responsorial psalm.
-They are found in the liturgies of several Christian denominations, including those of Roman Catholicism, Lutheranism and Anglicanism.
+They are found in the liturgies of several Christian denominations, including those of Catholicism, Lutheranism and Anglicanism.

 The "responsorial" aspect is used in two related but different ways: the liturgical position of the psalm as a 'response' to the first (Old Testament) reading, and one possible manner of reciting it.
 The RSCM summarises these two aspects: "It is responsorial because it is sung in response to the first reading, not because it has a refrain or response for the people to sing.
 The whole psalm is therefore the response."

 Liturgical position

 The Catholic Dictionary defines the responsorial psalm as:

 Antiphonal psalm that is said or read before the Gospel at Mass.
 Normally the psalm is taken from the lectionary and has some bearing on the particular text from Scripture.
 After the second reading and before the Gospel the Alleluia is either sung or read, followed by its appropriate verse.
 If the Alleluia or the verse before the Gospel is not sung, it may be omitted.
 Except on Easter Sunday and Whitsunday, the sequences (special festive hymns) are optional.

 The New Catholic Encyclopedia points out that not only the psalm but also the gradual and alleluia were also originally 'responsorial' chants.
 "The title 'responsorial psalm' is not given because there is a response or antiphon for the people to sing.
 The 'response' referred to is the reflection of the assembly on the proclamation of the reading which just took place."

 The use of the psalm "helps the assembly to meditate on and respond to the word that has just been proclaimed".
 It is for the entire assembly, ordained and lay, congregation and musicians: "The psalm is not only something addressed to the listeners by the cantor, but a prayer addressed to God.
 In this moment the cantor leads the faithful praying to God, and even the priest or bishop celebrating responds: together all of us gathered in worship praise God through the psalm, and we become the chorus of that prayer through reciting or singing the refrain."